cpierceworld/CarND-MPC-Project/README.md

 Other values tried include 20 / 0.05,  10 / 0.5, 50/ 0.02, and many others.

 ### Polynomial Fitting and MPC Preprocessing
 The waypoints are converted to a car centric coordinate system.
 This places the car at the origin and the car's orientation is 0 degrees.
 This allows for the car's initial position/orientation state to be all zero.
 These transformed waypoints are then used to fit a 3rd order polynomial which describes the "desired path".
 Note that since the coordinate system now has the car at it's center, then the desired path becomes the cross track error itself without any further calculations.
-The tangentiial angle is the the psi error.
+The tangential angle is the the psi error.

 ### Model Predictive Control with Latency
 Various tuning parameters can be found in MPC.cpp on lines 40 - 47.
 These are multipliers for thier respective "cost" value to give more or less weight to each.
 I found that the the cross track error and orientation (psi) error were be far the most important parameters which is why they are many orders of magnitude higher than the others.

-I found that, with low latency, I could set a very large paramter for velicity error (how far from the target velocity we are) and get the car to drive smoothly and almost always near the target velocity.
-However, once latency was added back in, I found that the high speed caused many errors (driving off the road).
-Lowering the parameter for velocity error made the model "more willing" to slow down and to deal with the latency.

 Also for latency, there is the "latency_steps" parameter which causes the MPC algorithm to assume that the latency before the actuator will actually do anything is that many time steps (and will thus use the actuators starting values for those time steps).

+I am also printing out "Actual Latency" which is the time between sending actuator commands back tot he simulator.
+I'm doing this because my development laptop is not that powerful and I and finding that even though we set a latency pause of only .1 seconds, the actual latency I'm seeing is closer .3 seconds.

+To deal with latency I could either bring the speed way down (like 20mph) as well as lower the N down to 6 and then I can use the expected .1s latency_step.
+Alternativly I could just increase my latency_steps to match the "Actual Latency" (i.e. 3 latency steps) and then it works with 50mp and an N of 10.

 ---